StevenLwcz/StevenLwcz.github.io/_posts/2025-04-22-Memory-Regions-with-Memview-and-Gdb.md

 With a better understanding of the underlying memory layout helps in understanding crash dumps, stack traces or output from memory analysis tools like Valgrind.

-You can use `(gdb) x` to view memory in various format and for many things it will be the best option.
+You can use `(gdb) x` to view memory in various format and for many things it will be the best option[^5].
 With being able to view the memory in a nice hex/text view adds another tool to your debugging repertoire.
+Explore the demo[^4].

 A final tip.
 If a symbol has non alphanumeric characters in it, you can still use it with `x` or other commands by placing it in single quotes.